Awaydays: Holding the Space

 • creating mini-biographies of hypothetical clients to raise awareness

 • drawing out maps of user journeys to understand barriers

 • building towers to assess core resilience for new projects

 • sharing metaphors to hold our values in a changing world

 And then, of course, the good facilitator holds the valuable outputs of this special time, to crystallise as practical - and manageable - actions.

 Is it time for your organisation to plan an awayday?
 Happy to help…!

 If you would like to talk with Karen Morton about organising and facilitating an awayday for your charity, she can be contacted at email@example.com

-An Action Planning Associate, Karen Morton has designed and facilitated over 100 awaydays, as well as small focus groups and large open space discussions.
+An Action Planning Consultant, Karen Morton has designed and facilitated over 100 awaydays, as well as small focus groups and large open space discussions.
 Karen is also an experienced chair and trains on subjects ranging from local leadership to meetings skills.
 As a management consultant, she works to build robust and resilient organisations and networks, from supporting the early days of new initiatives to helping redesign structures, build capacity or strengthen governance.
 Customers include local and national charities, public sector bodies and partnerships, often (but by no means exclusively) within the women’s, criminal justice, or infrastructure sectors.
 Karen is a member of EUConsult, and lead convener of the Management Development Network of voluntary sector specialist consultants and trainers.